salilab/rmf_chimerax/README.md

 copy of Tub0 could be selected with
 `select ::rmf_name="Tub0" & ::copy=0 & ::resolution=1`.

-An `rmf hierarchy` command is also added to ChimeraX, which if run will show the RMF hierarchy in the log.
+An `rmf` command is also added to ChimeraX, which if run will show the RMF hierarchy or chain names in the log.
 Use `help rmf` from ChimeraX for more information.

 ## Installation